7 striking facts about the money tech companies are making

 ———

-Apple makes roughly as much money every day as 2500 average U.S. households can expect to see in a year.
-That's $151 million, a figure calculated from the company's expected profit in the January-March quarter and the median household income of $57,230 reported by the Census Bureau .
+Apple makes roughly as much money every day as 2,500 average U.S. households can expect to see in a year.
+That's $151 million, a figure calculated from the company's expected profit in the January-March quarter and the median household income of $57,230, as reported by the Census Bureau .

 For a more prosaic comparison, Apple makes almost three times what ExxonMobil does; the oil giant had an average daily profit of $54 million last year.